Components of Motherboard and Their Functions

 • Providing various sockets and pads for mounting electronic components.

-• Offering expansion slots to add other components, such as graphics card, network cards, etc.
+• Offering expansion slots to add additional components, such as graphics card, sound card, network card, etc.

 In older desktop computers, there had very few integrated components onto the motherboard.
 It needs a large number of adapter cards for interfacing videos, hard disk, and floppy disk.
 In contrast, as the technology advanced, various interfaces have accommodated on the motherboard and fewer adapters are needed.